olaide-hok/ecom-product-page/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
+- [How to Create a Lightbox](https://www.w3schools.com/howto/howto_js_lightbox.asp) - This helped me with Lightbox.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+- [How to Create a Slideshow](https://www.w3schools.com/howto/howto_js_slideshow.asp) - This is an amazing article which helped me in creating a carousel.
 I'd recommend it to anyone still learning this concept.

 ## Author